-Forty-six (46) years ago, the first Wellesley A Better Chance (ABC) students began their academic careers at Wellesley High School.
-These academically talented young women of color came from economically challenged households and poorly-funded public schools.
-They went on to college and careers in education, law, public relations, academia and social work to name a few.
+1972 was the year when the first Wellesley A Better Chance (ABC) students began their academic careers at Wellesley High School.
+These academically talented young women of color came from educationally under-resourced communities.
+They went on to college and careers in education, law, public relations, academia and social work, to name a few.

 100% of Wellesley ABC graduates go on to four-year colleges and universities

-Thanks to the unwavering support of the Wellesley community, each year academically talented young women of color from underserved communities are given “A Better Chance” through enrollment at Wellesley High School and the housing, tutoring, driving, meals, medical and social-emotional support they receive from Wellesley ABC through its many hard-working volunteers and other supporters.
+Thanks to the unwavering support of the Wellesley community, each year academically talented young women of color are given “A Better Chance” through enrollment at Wellesley High School.
+In addition an education, scholars are afforded the housing, tutoring, driving, meals, medical and social-emotional support from Wellesley ABC through its many hard-working volunteers and other supporters.

 Donate to Support Educational Opportunity for Young Women of Color

-The lives of the Wellesley ABC scholars are changed by their years in the Wellesley community, and our schools, our children and our community are enriched and strengthened by their presence.
+The lives of the Wellesley ABC scholars are changed by their years in the Wellesley community.
+Our schools, our children and our community are enriched and strengthened by their presence.

 In these divisive times, show your support for the values that have made our community unique since Wellesley ABC opened its doors in 1972.

 Donate to Support Racial Diversity in Wellesley Public Schools

 Wellesley ABC is nearly 100% supported by Wellesley residents and businesses.
 Without your support, there would be no Wellesley ABC.